Magnesite, White Meaning and Properties

 White Magnesite History

-The most commonly occurring color of magnesite is white, with an appearance similar to unglazed porcelain.
+The most common color of magnesite is white, with an appearance similar to unglazed porcelain.
 This variety of magnesite has long been valued for its ability to be carved.
 Native Americans, including the Pomo Tribes of California, carved white magnesite gemstones into beads for jewelry and currency.
 The currency beads were valued so highly they were traded individually versus by the strand like most other valued beads.

 Magnesite ranges from translucent to opaque with variable amounts of carbonates, oxides, silicates of iron, calcium, manganese and aluminum that give it a milky appearance.
 Major deposits of white magnesite can be found in Austria, Italy, Poland and the state of Nevada.

-Magnesite is a magnesium carbonate with the same crystal structure as calcite, a calcium carbonate with a hardness and texture similar to White Magnesite and marble.
+Magnesite is a magnesium carbonate with the same crystal structure as calcite, a calcium carbonate with a hardness and texture similar to white magnesite and marble.
 Magnesite forms when magnesium-rich rocks such as serpentine or dolomite are exposed to carbon dioxide-rich water.

 Though typically white in color, magnesite ranges from yellow to white to grey in its natural form.
 The translucent to opaque stones can have a web-like pattern and a surprising fluorescing quality under shortwave UV lamps due to the high content of magnesium, which is how they are sometimes found in deep caves in Nevada.
 Magnesium-rich magnesite is even used as an element in the manufacture of Epsom salts and fireworks.